How VOCs could be destroying your health, while you sleep

 Health WARNING: Surprising amount of toxic VOCs are being released from your bed – while you sleep

-Whether you own or rent your home, you probably think of many ways to protect your family against harmful environmental and household agents, such as harsh cleaning chemicals, mold, and poor air quality, to name a few.
-But did you realize that even your couch and mattress could be posing a serious hazard to your health, too?
+Whether you own or rent your home, you probably think of many ways to protect your family against harmful environmental and household agents, such as harsh cleaning chemicals, mold, and poor air quality.
+But did you realize that even your couch and mattress could pose a serious health hazard?

-This is because conventionally-manufactured furniture, including couches, mattresses, and chairs, all contain VOCs.
-These are chemicals that vaporize and emit harmful gases into the air which can cause negative health effects from both short-term and long-term exposure.
+This is because conventionally manufactured furniture, including couches, mattresses, and chairs, all contain VOCs.
+These chemicals vaporize and emit harmful gases into the air, which can cause negative health effects from both short-term and long-term exposure.

 Reported effects include: